NicoVIII/QuizPresentator/README.md

 Use "space" to go through the screens.
 If there is a question, use the F1-F4 keys or 1-4 keys to choose an answer.
 Use "space" again to show the result and another time to go to the next question.

 ## Customisation
 Questions can be customised via the quiz.txt file.
-Every question has to be in one line and the parameter have to be seperated by ":".
+Every question has to be in one line and the parameter have to be seperated by a semicolon (";").

 This are the six arguments which are necessary to define a question: